Refrigerated Transport Service in Edmonton

 Service in Mexico, United States, Canada and Central America.

-Edmonton holds a strategic position as a distribution hub for temperature-sensitive products across western Canada.
-With a diversified economy spanning beef processing, pharmaceuticals, and resource sector logistics, Alberta's capital generates consistent demand for dependable refrigerated transport.
-At Control Terrestre, we coordinate FTL refrigerated shipping services using 48' and 53' reefer units, connecting Edmonton with major North American markets through a logistics network built to protect the integrity of every shipment.
+Edmonton holds a strategic position as a distribution hub for temperature-sensitive products in western Canada.
+With a diversified economy spanning beef processing, pharmaceuticals, and resource sector logistics, Alberta's capital generates steady demand for reliable refrigerated transport.
+At Control Terrestre, we coordinate FTL refrigerated shipping services using 48' and 53' reefer units, connecting Edmonton with major North American markets through a logistics network designed to protect the integrity of every shipment.

 Edmonton's role as the gateway to northern Alberta and the Northwest Territories makes it a critical node in the cold chain.
-Fresh, frozen, and pharmaceutical products are redistributed from here to communities and industrial operations that rely on uninterrupted supply under controlled conditions.
-Our team understands the demands of operating in this corridor, where distances are vast and weather conditions require specialized preparation.
+Fresh, frozen, and pharmaceutical products are redistributed from here to communities and industrial operations that depend on an uninterrupted supply under controlled conditions.
+Our team understands the demands of operating in this corridor, where distances are extensive and weather conditions require specialized preparation.

 Infrastructure and connectivity

-Edmonton benefits from a ground transportation network that links it to the continent's major trade corridors.
-Highway 2, connecting Edmonton to Calgary and continuing south to the U.S. border, serves as one of the most heavily used arteries for refrigerated freight movement in Alberta.
-Highway 16, known as the Yellowhead, brings fresh products from British Columbia for regional redistribution.
+Edmonton has a land transport network connecting it to the continent's major commercial corridors.
+Highway 2, linking Edmonton to Calgary and continuing south to the US border, is one of the most heavily used arteries for refrigerated freight movement in Alberta.
+Highway 16, known as the Yellowhead, brings fresh produce from British Columbia for regional redistribution.

-The city features industrial zones and distribution centers equipped with cold storage facilities, supporting consolidation and transfer operations for temperature-sensitive cargo.
-The Edmonton-Calgary corridor concentrates a significant share of Canada's food processing infrastructure, generating steady flows of finished product that require refrigerated transport to domestic and international markets.
+The city has industrial zones and distribution centers equipped with cold storage facilities, supporting consolidation and transfer operations for temperature-sensitive cargo.
+The Edmonton-Calgary corridor concentrates a significant share of Canada's food processing infrastructure, generating steady flows of finished product requiring refrigerated transport to domestic and international markets.

 Industries and sectors driving refrigerated transport demand

-Alberta produces over 40% of Canada's beef, and the Edmonton-Calgary corridor is home to industrial-scale processing plants.
-Moving packaged meat products for both domestic distribution and export requires unbroken cold chains and refrigerated units that maintain precise temperatures throughout transit.
-This sector accounts for one of the largest volumes of refrigerated freight in the province.
+Alberta produces more than 40% of Canada's beef, and the Edmonton-Calgary corridor is home to industrial-scale processing plants.
+Moving packaged meat products, both for domestic distribution and export, requires unbroken cold chains and refrigerated units that maintain precise temperatures throughout transit.
+This sector represents one of the largest volumes of refrigerated freight in the province.

 Edmonton's dairy and processed food sector continues on a sustained growth trajectory.
-From fresh dairy products to prepared foods requiring freezing, the range of temperature specifications across this sector demands flexibility in transport units and constant monitoring of cargo conditions throughout each shipment.
+From fresh dairy products to prepared foods requiring freezing, the variety of temperature specifications in this sector demands flexibility in transport units and constant monitoring of cargo conditions during each shipment.

 Edmonton serves as the logistics base for supplying oil and mining camps in northern Alberta.
-These operations, frequently located in areas with limited access, depend on refrigerated transport to receive fresh and frozen foods along with other perishable supplies.
-Routes to these destinations present particular challenges including winter roads, extended distances, and extreme conditions.
+These operations, frequently located in areas with limited access, depend on refrigerated transport to receive fresh and frozen food, as well as other perishable supplies.
+Routes to these destinations present particular challenges, including winter roads, extended distances, and extreme conditions.

-Edmonton's pharmaceutical and life sciences industry has specific temperature-controlled requirements.
+Edmonton's pharmaceutical and life sciences industry has specific temperature control requirements.
 Vaccines, laboratory reagents, and certain medications demand strict temperature ranges that cannot tolerate fluctuations during transport.
-This type of cargo calls for rigorous protocols and complete documentation of conditions maintained throughout the entire journey.
+This type of cargo requires rigorous protocols and complete documentation of conditions maintained throughout the journey.

 Fresh produce and food services

-The redistribution of fresh produce arriving from British Columbia and other growing regions toward Edmonton and northern Alberta generates regular flows of refrigerated freight.
-Additionally, the growth of craft breweries and the gourmet food sector in the city has increased demand for temperature-controlled transport of high-value ingredients and finished products.
+The redistribution of fresh produce arriving from British Columbia and other growing regions to Edmonton and northern Alberta generates regular flows of refrigerated freight.
+Additionally, the growth of craft breweries and the gourmet food sector in the city has increased demand for temperature-controlled transport for high-value ingredients and finished products.

 Our refrigerated transport solutions for Edmonton

-At Control Terrestre, we operate 48' and 53' reefer units in full and tandem configurations, adapting to the volume and cargo type each client needs to move.
-Our service is exclusively FTL, meaning each unit is fully dedicated to a single shipment.
+At Control Terrestre, we operate 48' and 53' reefer units in single and tandem configurations, adapting to the volume and type of cargo each client needs to move.
+Our service is exclusively FTL, meaning each unit is dedicated entirely to a single shipment.
 This eliminates cross-contamination risks and allows precise temperature control throughout the entire trip.

-Edmonton winters, with temperatures that can drop to -30°C or even -40°C, present a challenge that works in both directions.
-It is not only about keeping cargo cold but also about protecting shipments from excessive freezing when exterior conditions are extreme.
-Our equipment and operators are prepared to manage these conditions, ensuring temperature ranges stay within required parameters regardless of outside weather.
+Edmonton's winters, with temperatures that can drop to -30C or even -40C, present a challenge that works in both directions.
+It is not just about keeping cargo cold, but also about protecting shipments from excessive freezing when exterior conditions are extreme.
+Our equipment and operators are prepared to handle these conditions, ensuring temperature ranges stay within required parameters regardless of outside weather.

 Our C-TPAT, FAST, and BASC certifications support streamlined cross-border operations for those who need to move refrigerated cargo between Canada, the United States, and Mexico.
-Our Clean Transportation and Responsible Care certifications reinforce our commitment to responsible practices in handling sensitive freight.
+Our Clean Transport and Responsible Care certifications reinforce our commitment to responsible practices in handling sensitive cargo.

 Frequently asked questions (FAQ)